 Kansas lawmakers were expected to file a bill early in 2019 that would authorize sports betting on mobile phones and in sports bars.
 It is estimated Kansas sports wagering would generate $75 million a year in revenues.

 Early in 2018, Kansas lawmakers filed a bill to legalize sports betting if the Supreme Court overturned the federal ban on sports betting.
 The bill never went far, but that was before PASPA was overturned.

-The legislature approved House Bill 553, which grants Harrah’s Casino a casino license for 30 years and authorized an expansion project.
+The legislature approved House Bill 553, which granted Harrah’s Casino a casino license for 30 years and authorized an expansion project.
 In exchange, Harrah’s agreed to create 900 permanent jobs and pay the city of New Orleans $3.5 million per year.

-In June, the Louisiana legislature expanded a smoking ban for all bars, restaurants, and casinos in the state.
+In June 2018, the Louisiana legislature expanded a smoking ban for all bars, restaurants, and casinos in the state.
 Casino operators complained the smoking ban would cost profits and tax revenues.